deas/argocd-conductr/README.md

 -->

 The primary goal of this project is to exercise with ArgoCD based [GitOps](https://gitops.tech) deployment covering the full cycle - up to production via promotion, if you want to.
-Experimentation and production do not have to conflict.
+Experimentation and production should not conflict.

 The change process starts at localhost.
-Hence, we consider localhost experience (kind and maybe k3s soon) very important.
+Hence, we consider `kind` experience very important.
 Given that, some elements may be useful in CI context.
-Most things however, should play nice on produtive environments as well.
+Most things, should play nice  productive environments as well.

-- YAML at scale is ... terrible.
-- CI/CD usually horrible DX : “.. it’s this amalgamation of scripts in YAML tied together with duct tape.”
-- Naming ... is hard
-- Beware of Magic 🎩🪄🐰 (e.g. ArgoCD monitor apply)
-- Beware of helm shared values or kustomize base.
-We deploy usually deploy main and shared bits kick in on all envs.
-- Refs: Pin or Float?

 ### Goals
-- Speed 🚀 (-> Notifications)
+- Speed : A fast cycle from localhost to production 🚀
+- Fail early and loud (notifications)
 - Scalability
-- kind, vanilla, crc, openshift
 - Simplicity (yes, really)
 - Composability
+- Target `kind`, vanilla `Kubernetes`, `crc`, Openshift

 ### Non Goals
 ### Decisions
 - Single level environment staging.
 Not reflected in names and namespaces.
-Because Matroka.
+Because Matrjoschka.

+### Features
 At the moment, we cover deployments of:
 - Caretta
 - Metallb